batect/batect/README.md

 ### Features
 * logging options (all or particular container) - will this be implied by the presence of a `run` configuration?
-* exit options (close all after any container stops, wait for all to stop)
 * just use an existing image, pulling if necessary (ie. don't require a local Dockerfile)
 * dependencies between containers
 * warn if dependency exits before task finishes